 If you have a child who loves the water, let them play.
 Even better, be brave and join them in the water.
 You can catch waves together, toss them in the air, or have a water fight.
 You’ll find that water can break down your own walls, so together you can play like kids.

 But, but, but … I don’t want to be photographed in a swimsuit.
 I hear you.
-I’ll be back with tips on what to wear so you can feel comfortable in the water during your photoshoot.
+This post covers tips on what to wear so you can feel comfortable in the water during your photoshoot.